 In Section~\ref{sec:MIQPapps}, we consider the more general setting of mixed-integer optimization, where the goal is to minimize a function over a feasible set defined by linear constraints with continuous and binary variables with known upper and lower bounds.
 This problem class encompasses a wide range of practical optimization problems.
 We characterize how different Lagrangian reformulations can be obtained by relaxing (or dualizing) ($i$) linear constraints, ($ii$) binary constraints, or ($iii$) both (see Theorems~\ref{thm:equivBPpure} and~\ref{thm:equivBPmix}).
-In the first case, the reformulation is suitable for Ising machines and quantum devices using quantum annealing or QAOA algorithms when all variables are binary; effective methods for box-constrained mixed-integer or continuous polynomial optimization when the objective is a polynomial~\citep{buchheim2014box, letourneau2023efficient}; and branch-and-bound techniques combined with methods for box-constrained quadratic optimization when the objective is quadratic~\citep[see, e.g.][]{kim2010tackling, bonami2018globally}.
-In the second and third cases, the reformulations are amenable to a wide range of mixed-integer nonlinear optimization solvers~\citep[see, e.g.,][for a recent benchmark of such solvers]{kronqvist2019review}, without requiring branch-and-bound techniques for binary variables.
+In the first case, the reformulation is suitable for Ising machines and quantum devices using quantum annealing or QAOA algorithms when all variables are binary; effective methods for box-constrained mixed-integer or continuous polynomial optimization when the objective is a polynomial~\citep{buchheim2014box, letourneau2023efficient}; and branch-and-bound techniques combined with methods for box-constrained quadratic optimization when the objective is quadratic~\citep[][]{kim2010tackling, bonami2018globally}.
+In the second and third cases, the reformulations are amenable to a wide range of mixed-integer nonlinear optimization solvers~\citep[][for a recent benchmark of such solvers]{kronqvist2019review}, without requiring branch-and-bound techniques for binary variables.
 Additionally, in the third case, the reformulation is amenable to recent quantum optimization algorithms like {\em quantum gradient descent}~\citep{rebentrost2019quantum}, quantum Hamiltonian descent (QHD)~\citep{2023QHD}, and {\em quantum Langevin dynamics}~\citep{chen2023quantum}, designed for quantum devices.
 Moreover, in Theorems~\ref{thm:equivBPpure} and~\ref{thm:equivBPmix}, we examine Lagrangian reformulation equivalence not only in terms of the objective but also from the viewpoint of the problem's solutions.
 This perspective, often overlooked in the literature, is crucial for these second and third cases.
-We characterize when the rounding to the nearest integer of the solution of the Lagrangian reformulation corresponding with the integer variables of the problem provides the optimal values of these variables (see Theorem~\ref{thm:equivBPmix}\ref{it:2a}-\ref{it:2b}).
+We characterize when rounding (to the nearest integer) the solution of the Lagrangian reformulation provides the values of the integer variables of a mixed-integer solution to the original problem (see Theorem~\ref{thm:equivBPmix}\ref{it:2a}-\ref{it:2b}).